MyCoRe-Org/mycore-skeleton-archetype/src/main/resources/archetype-resources/README.md

 * change into CLI directory and run:
   `bin/${rootArtifactId}.sh create configuration directory`
   * The configuration directory is created in: `~/.mycore/${rootArtifactId}`
+  * (ignore the CLI output `jakarta.persistence.PersistenceException: No Persistence provider for EntityManager named MyCoRe`, because the database will be configured by the next steps)
 * configure your database connection in `~/.mycore/${rootArtifactId}/resources/META-INF/persistence.xml`
   * (for first steps you can use the preconfigured H2 database)
+  * (if you leave the jdbc url unchanged, it will be updated by the next command, pointing to an H2 database file in your data directory)
   * perhaps you need to download a driver to `~/.mycore/${rootArtifactId}/lib/`
 * run cli command `bin/${rootArtifactId}.sh reload mappings in jpa configuration file`
 * configure Solr cores in `~/.mycore/${rootArtifactId}/mycore.properties`